maici/getting-started/README.md

 File jsonFile = new File("./src/test/params/example.json");
 ```

-* The you need to instantiate a pcm object
+* Then you have to instantiate a pcm object

 ```java
 PCMLoader loader = new KMFJSONLoader();
 PCMContainer pcmContainer = loader.load(pcmFile).get(0);
 ```

-* You will also need to instantiate the pcm parameters object (json file)
+* You will also have to instantiate the pcm parameters object from the json file

 ```java
 JsonParamsLoader jsonParamsLoader = new JsonParamsLoader(jsonFile);